EGR314-2025-S-203/Team203.github.io/docs/Block Diagram, Process Diagram, and Message Structure/Message_Types.md

 ## 1. Message Structure (64 Bytes)

-Each message follows a fixed structure:
+Each message follows a repeated, but variable structure:

 | Byte(s)  | Description                          |
 |----------|--------------------------------------|